 (a) A contract may be formed by the interaction of electronic agents.
-If the interaction results in the electronic agents' engaging in operations that under the circumstances indicate acceptance, a contract is formed, but a court may grant appropriate relief if the operations resulted from fraud, electronic mistake, or the like.
+If the interaction results in the electronic agents' engaging in operations that under the circumstances indicate acceptance of an offer, a contract is formed, but a court may grant appropriate relief if the operations resulted from fraud, electronic mistake, or the like.